CASTOR-telescope/ETC/README.md

   Additionally, point sources should use the sampled PSF to calculate its encircled energy (we currently assume the point source PSF is a Gaussian).
 - Add slitless grism and multi-object spectroscopic capabilities to the ETC
-- Arbitrary source profiles (i.e., surface brightness profiles) based on a FITS file?
-Need example file to see what information is typically provided.
+- Arbitrary source profiles (i.e., surface brightness profiles) based on a FITS file _with_ spectrum?
+Not sure what I would be asking the user for in this case (e.g., what unit should the FITS file data be in?)...
+Please let me know if you have any ideas!
 - Support simulating multiple sources within the same aperture (e.g., a point source on top of a galaxy).
+- Make unit tests and implement continuous integration.

 Important: do not hesitate to reach out (using one of the methods detailed [below](#questions-issues-suggestions-and-other-feedback)) if there are any features you